 - Are for purposes outside our mission

-Decisions on the restrictive nature of a gift, and its acceptance or refusal, shall be made by DMNH’s Executive Committee, in consultation with the Executive Director.
+Decisions on the restrictive nature of a gift, and its acceptance or refusal, shall be made by DelMNS’s Executive Committee, in consultation with the Executive Director.

 Gifts Generally Accepted Without Review

-- Marketable Securities—Marketable securities may be transferred electronically to an account maintained at the brokerage company used by DMNH.
-All marketable securities will be sold promptly upon receipt unless otherwise directed by DMNH’s Investment Committee.
+- Marketable Securities—Marketable securities may be transferred electronically to an account maintained at the brokerage company used by DelMNS.
+All marketable securities will be sold promptly upon receipt unless otherwise directed by the Investment Committee.
 In some cases marketable securities may be restricted, for example, by applicable securities laws or the terms of the proposed gift.
-In such instances the decision whether to accept the restricted securities shall be made by DMNH’s Executive Committee.
+In such instances the decision whether to accept the restricted securities shall be made by the Executive Committee.

 - Bequests and beneficiary designations under revocable trusts, life insurance policies, commercial annuities, charitable remainder trusts, charitable lead trusts and retirement plans.